 Engaging remote employees is a continuous process in any organization.
 One has to continually look for ways to improve communication among the employees and gauge feedback to regularly measure engagement.

-Sharing values and developing the right corporate culture is also vital, not only to the engagement of the employees but also in increasing productivity.
+Sharing values and developing the right corporate culture is also vital, not only to the engagement of the employees but also to increasing productivity.
 If you have a team of software developers and engineers, the AGILE methodology will go a long way in invoking growth.

 Downloading Mailbird for your team will also, the incorporated email service will go a long way in engaging remote employees, as well as helping you effectively manage emails, other communication and productivity apps in one place, and building healthy relationships among workers.